aayushJkumar/aayushjkumar/README.md

 I am interested in building Integrated machine-learning solutions using Python scientific libraries.

-I am interested in various subjects of non technical domain like Analytics, Econometrics and Finance.
+I am also interested in various subjects of non technical domain like Analytics, Econometrics and Finance.

 I’m currently learning Data Structure & Algorithms